Display-Lab/knowledge-base/vignettes/social_better_vignette/readme.md

 ## Message templates
 Message templates represent a possible motivational message that a precision feedback system can send.
-There is one message template that the precision feedback system can currently access for this vignette:
+There are two message templates that the precision feedback system can currently access for this vignette:

 The `Top Performer`[ <sub>(GH)</sub>](https://github.com/Display-Lab/knowledge-base/blob/main/message_templates/top_performer.json) message:
 > You are a top performer this month for the measure [Measure name].
 Your performance was [recipient performance level - percentage], above the [comparator name].